Pluribus AI 2024 Election Autopsy

 35 videos

-1.3 hrs of airtime
+1.3 hrs airtime

 35M views

-The foreign-policy theme is the corpus’s most cross-quadrant distribution.
-Of the 290 findings across 27 voices and 35 videos, the authoritarian-left and authoritarian-right register near-identical shares, and the libertarian flanks contribute substantively from both sides.
+The foreign-policy theme is the study’s most cross-quadrant distribution.
+Of the 290 quotes across 27 voices and 35 videos, the authoritarian-left and authoritarian-right register near-identical shares, and the libertarian flanks contribute substantively from both sides.
 The substantive arc is dominated by two crises: the Israel-Gaza conflict, which alienated Arab, Muslim, and young progressive voters and produced the “uncommitted” vote in Michigan; and a posture toward Ukraine that the right-of-center commentariat read as deterrence failure and the left read as inertia.
 The 2021 Afghanistan withdrawal recurs in the dataset as the founding incident — the moment perceptions of competence calcified.
 Same administration, two unrelated coalition fractures, both visible months before November.

 Slotkin, while a big supporter of Israel, did in fact express a willingness to condition US aid if it kept restricting aid to Palestinians — something that the Harris campaign never wanted to do.
 Was that enough to swing Michigan?
 Certainly something to consider.